HostGator Web Hosting Review

 This company boasts a very stable and consistent uptime record, averaging somewhere between 99.96% and 99.97%.
 This is above the industry uptime average, which is impressive.
 Uptime is critical to the success of your business, as any downtime can cost you greatly.

-For those who are unfamiliar with web hosting or are simply just not very tech-savvy, HostGator has your back.
+For those who are unfamiliar with web hosting or are building their first website, HostGator has your back.
 Their back-end is pretty user-friendly, even for beginners.
 Some web hosts have a very difficult to follow interface that users have to interact with, but fortunately, HostGator strives to keep their user interface as easy to follow as possible.
 Users will also have access to helpful FAQ pages, online tutorials, and informational documents at every step of the way.

 Slightly Lower Load Time Speed

-While HostGator’s average page loading times are only slightly below the average page load time (with their servers being in the US), this is still a significant disadvantage for Australians.
+While HostGator’s average page loading times are only slightly below the average page load time (with their servers being in the US), this is still a disadvantage for Australians.
 Search engines factor speed into their organic search ranking algorithm, and any delay in the page load time of a company has the possibility of negatively impacting their sales.
+That being said, if you use a CDN, this becomes a non-issue.
+If you’re in the US, Canada, or even more remote like Brazil, no CDN is needed of course.

 Other Cool Features